bobh66/nameko-examples-k8s/k8s/README.md

 ## Run examples

-We can now verify our gateway api is working as expected by executing examples from main README
+We can now verify our gateway api is working as expected by executing examples requests from main README.

-We will replace `localhost:8003` from our examples with minikube ip
+We will replace `localhost:8003` with minikube IP:

 ```sh
 $ minikube ip